QMeqGR/utils-maxima/README.md

-int_bp(expr,x) -- more sophisticated integration by parts that tries every single multiplicative factor as db and the rest as a, and then return a list with output for each db tried.
+int_bp(expr,x) -- more sophisticated integration by parts that tries every single multiplicative factor as db and the rest as a, and then return a list with output of each db tried (only unique entries are shown).
 Optional limit arguments can be added: int_bp(expr,x,xlo,xhi).

 example: